Rutgers Physician Assistant Studies Among Top 10 in Latest U.S. News and World Report Graduate School Rankings

-Newswise — Consistently honored as a top graduate program, the Rutgers School of Health Professions’ M.S. in Physician Assistant program has been ranked No. 7 in the country by U.S. News & World Report Best Graduate Schools, continuing the program’s long reputation as one of the nation’s best.
+Newswise — The Rutgers School of Health Professions’ Physician Assistant program has been ranked No. 7 in the country by U.S. News & World Report Best Graduate Schools, continuing the program’s long reputation as one of the nation’s best.

-Recognized alongside renowned universities such as Duke, Baylor, and Stanford, the Rutgers PA profile keeps expanding, grabbing the No. 7 spot in the magazine’s 2023–24 Best Graduate Schools rankings.
-Previously, in 2019, it was ranked at No. 21.
-The upward trajectory represents the highest ranking in the program’s notable history, marking Rutgers School of Health Professions as one of the leading institutions in the country for students to pursue a physician assistant graduate degree.
+Recognized alongside renowned universities such as Duke, Baylor, and Stanford, Rutgers moved from No. 21 in 2019 to one of the top 10 this year.
+The upward trajectory represents the highest ranking in the program’s history, marking Rutgers School of Health Professions as one of the leading institutions in the country for students to pursue a physician assistant graduate degree.

-School of Health Professions Interim Dean Alma Merians, PT, Ph.D., congratulated the Department of Physician Assistant Studies, saying, “We’re honored to have our physician assistant graduate program recognized again as one of the best by U.S. News & World Report.
+School of Health Professions interim dean Alma Merians congratulated the Department of Physician Assistant Studies, saying, “We’re honored to have our physician assistant graduate program recognized again as one of the best by U.S. News & World Report.
 The top 10 ranking is a testament to our faculty and students and the hard work that goes into achieving such wonderful recognition.
 Congratulations, we are extremely proud of you.”

 According to U.S. News and World Report, the graduate schools rankings are based on peer assessment surveys completed by deans, other administrators or faculty at accredited degree programs or schools.
 To gather peer assessment data, U.S. News asked academic experts from 211 accredited physician assistant programs to judge the academic quality of a school’s faculty, research, and students on a scale of 1 (marginal) to 5 (outstanding).
 The statistical and reputation surveys were conducted in the fall of 2022 and early 2023 and the results were released by U.S. News & World Report on April 25.